 Samsung’s current flagship, the Galaxy S4 is the most powerful smartphone that is available now.
-It has just been released and is still being shipped to countries round the globe.
+It has just been released and is still being shipped to countries around the globe.
 The LTE variant of the device with Qualcomm chip was rooted for the first time a month ago by the well-known developer Chainfire.
 A working root method for the international Galaxy S4 GT-I9500 came out a couple of days ago.
 Let’s see how we can root Galaxy S4 SGH-I337 and other variants of the phone listed below.

 The Motochopper root exploit can only root the device because we do not have a stable build of a custom recovery like CWM or TWRP for these models.
 We’ll update the tutorial as it is available.

 This method is no longer working on T-Mobile Galaxy S4 SGH-M919 with the latest OTA update.
-If you happen to be one with a newer firmware version than with what the device was released, please use this tutorial.
+If you happen to be one with a newer firmware version than with what the device was released, please follow the new tutorial.

-If you have updated your Sprint Galaxy S4 SPH-L720 with Android 4.3 firmware, use our new rooting tutorial.
+You can still root your Sprint Galaxy S4 SPH-L720 with Android 4.3 firmware.

 cd Downloads/motochopper cd motochopper chmod 755 * sudo sh run.sh